10 Fake Ways Narcissists Apologize (And How To Respond)

 How Narcissists Apologize And How To Respond

-A Narcissist’s Self-Pitying Aploogy Makes The Victim Feel Guilty (Photo by Alex Green, Pexels)
+A Narcissist’s Self-Pitying Apology Makes The Victim Feel Guilty

 9. The Self-Pitying Apology

-• “I know I made a mistake, but I’m really struggling right now.”
+• “I know I made a mistake; I’d been personally struggling for some time now.”

 • “I know I should have known better, but I’m just not in a good place right now.”

 Narcissist: “I’m so sorry for cheating on you.
-I know it was wrong, but I was really struggling with my self-esteem at the time.
-I just needed to feel loved and desired.”
+I know it’s wrong, but you’ve been acting different lately, and that hurt my self-esteem.
+I was really struggling.
+I guess I just needed to feel loved and respected.”

 10. The Apology That Never Was